fhdhsni/The-Secret-Life-of-Objects/README.md

 ```
 `String.prototype.split` returns an array of strings. so `this.text` is an array, something like `["country"]`

-`TextCell` is a constructor therefore it implicitly returns `this`.
+`TextCell` is a constructor, therefore, it implicitly returns `this`.

 ``` javascript
   TextCell.prototype.minWidth = function() {